 What Minneapolis Does Right

-The study awarded points for such things as energy use from sustainable sources that include hydropower, geothermal, solar, wind and biomass, along with inverse points for a decreasing dependence on carbon-emitting fuel sources.
+The study awarded points for such things as energy use from sustainable sources that include hydropower, geothermal, solar, wind and biomass, custom HVAC, along with inverse points for a decreasing dependence on carbon-emitting fuel sources.
 Points were deducted for high levels of CO2 emissions.
 Transportation was factored in, with consideration given to the availability of EV charging stations, as well as how well cities supply public transportation needs, and how attuned the population is to walking, bicycling and such concepts as ride-sharing.

 West Coast cities, notably San Francisco, Seattle, Oakland, CA, and San Diego garnered the top four slots, with Boston ranking number five.
 Minneapolis edged out Boulder, CO, for sixth place, followed by Eugene, OR, Washington, DC, and Hayward, CA to round out the top ten.